Oldsmar, Florida: Economy

 Oldsmar hosts an office of Nielsen Media Research.
 Most of the employees of Nielsen Media Research work in Oldsmar and the company's media measurement work originates from the office.
 The Associated Press said that the Oldsmar building, with a cost figure of $80 million, was its "nerve center."
 In 2003 the company moved into its Oldsmar complex and consolidated its employees there, with workers from Dunedin and other areas in Pinellas County moving into the Oldsmar building.
 Major defense contractor and aerospace company Lockheed Martin has a facility in Oldsmar that employed over 600 people as of 2015.

+In 2024 MarineMax moved into a new headquarters at the Nielsen Media Research office park.

 Culture

 Oldsmar celebrates its history every year with Oldsmar Days and Nights, including parades, car shows (featuring the Oldsmobile), and carnival rides.
 The celebration is held in Spring.

 Education

 Oldsmar is part of the Pinellas County Schools district and is served by East Lake High School, Carwise Middle School, Forest Lakes Elementary School, Oldsmar Elementary School, and Oldsmar Christian School.